 The term “Diamond Inclusions” is a sophisticated expression that denotes visible flaws present in various types of diamonds.
 Some of these flaws are internal, while others appear on the surface.
 Furthermore, different types of inclusions are categorized based on their formation process.

-When a diamond has inclusions (which happens in only +99% of the times), it does affect the way light interacts with the stone.
-Without inclusions, the light is able to travel through the diamond without any “road blocks,” so to speak.
+When a diamond contains inclusions (a phenomenon that occurs in over 99% of diamonds), it alters the way light interacts with the stone.
+In the absence of inclusions, light can traverse through the diamond unhindered, without encountering any ‘obstacles’.

 What Causes Diamond Inclusions?

-As the crystal grows, irregularities can develop in its atomic structure.
-These crystals might remain after the stone has been cut and polished and they can affect a diamond’s appearance and even it’s durability.
+Structural irregularities can also develop in the diamond’s atomic lattice.
+These trapped crystals or irregularities may remain even after the diamond has been cut and polished, potentially impacting the diamond’s appearance and even its durability.

 Diamond Inclusion vs. Blemishes

-While blemishes appear on the diamond’s surface and do not extend into the diamond’s inner structure.
-For instance, a simple scratch would be called a blemish, not an inclusion since it doesn’t extend beyond the surface of the stone.
+On the other hand, blemishes are flaws that appear on the diamond’s surface and do not extend into its internal structure.
+A simple surface scratch, for example, would be categorized as a blemish, not an inclusion, as it doesn’t extend beyond the surface of the stone.

-It’s worth to mention that blemishes have more impact on diamond grading, appearance, and even price than internal imperfections (inclusions).
+It’s important to note that blemishes often have a greater impact on diamond grading, appearance, and even price than internal imperfections (inclusions).